benbotluks/chrome-extension-boilerplate/README.md

 3. Click "Load unpacked" and select the `build` directory.

 Your React app should now be loaded as a Chrome extension!

+## 🔧 Troubleshooting

+### Content Extraction Issues

+If you're seeing the extension's internal URL (like `dmjbbhpfbckkihpmmfdgkhfhdokjeegl/index.html`) instead of the actual webpage URL:

+1. **Make sure the extension is properly built and loaded**: Content extraction only works when the extension is built (`pnpm build`) and loaded as an unpacked extension in Chrome.
+It will not work in development mode (`pnpm dev`).

+2. **Check browser console**: Open the browser's developer tools (F12) and check the console for any error messages related to content extraction.

+3. **Verify permissions**: Ensure the extension has the necessary permissions in `manifest.json`:
+   - `"activeTab"` - to access the current tab
+   - `"scripting"` - to inject content scripts
+   - `"host_permissions": ["http://*/*", "https://*/*"]` - to access web pages

+4. **Test on a regular webpage**: Content extraction won't work on browser internal pages (like `chrome://` URLs).
+Test on a regular website like `https://example.com`.

+### Development vs Production

+- **Development mode** (`pnpm dev`): Content extraction is disabled and will show an appropriate error message
+- **Production mode** (built extension): Full content extraction functionality is available

 ## 🗂️ Project Structure